clem-code/project-1.5/README.md

 The extent of the app is a container which constitutes the 'canvas' -- basically a div which holds the lines of poetry and whose background is randomly generated depending on what the user searches for.
 Beneath the canvas are a series of buttons which guide the user to building their own poem and choosing the background design.
 At the very end is a 'Download Card' button which lets them download their custom-made card.

 The APIs: I was new to using APIs and this was the first time I was independently trying to incorporate API data into a visual interface.
 Overall, I didn't encounter too many difficulties.
 The V&A and the Poetry DB APIs are pretty easy to use.
 Neither require keys and both had in-depth and easily-comprehensible documentation.
 I used Insomnia to get comfortable with how they organized their data, all of which was fairly straightforward.
-I encountered some CORS issues with the V&A API so I used CORS-Anywhere to get around that.

 *An example of a fetch from the Poetry DB API*